tahsd/hsd22_project-1/README.md

   - For each, Implementation 70% + Performance 30%

 2. Implementation
-  - If you fail to implement or lose accuracy due to logical error in your code, you may not get the whole points on this.
+  - If you fail to implement or lose accuracy due to logical error in your code, you may not get the whole points.
   - We accept small amount of accuracy loss by zero-skipping or quantization.

 3. Performance